First recorded (as a demo) by Paul McCartney (1969).

 “‘Let It Be’ was the first Beatles song released in The Soviet Union.
 The single made it there in 1972.”

 “In 1987, Ferry Aid covered the song as a charity single raising money for victims of the Zeebrugge Disaster.
-Notable featured artists included Boy George, Paul McCartney, Mark Knopfler and Kate Bush as well as an ensemble chorus made up of media personalities and musicians.
-Sesame Street adapted ‘Let It Be’, changing the title to ‘Letter B’, to list words that begin with B.”
+Notable featured artists included Paul McCartney (of course!), Boy George, Paul Young, Mark Knopfler and Kate Bush as well as an ensemble chorus made up of media personalities and musicians.
+Sesame Street adapted ‘Let It Be’ for a Muppet band called ‘The Beetles’, changing the title to ‘Letter B’ to list words that begin with B.”

 The Beatles, “Let It Be” released single (1970):